Accessibility

 C. The Use of Guide Dogs, Service Animals and Service Dogs

-Notwithstanding AODA, tbk is a dog-friendly company.
-Especially so, a client with a disability who is accompanied by a guide dog, service animal or service dog is allowed access to premises that are open to the public unless otherwise excluded by law.
-If a “No pet” policy were to exist at tbk, it wouldn’t apply to guide dogs, service animals and/or service dogs.
+Both inside and outside of the lens of the AODA, tbk is a dog-friendly company.
+Especially so, a client with a disability who is accompanied by a guide dog, service animal or service dog is allowed access to premises that are open to the client.

 Food Service Areas

-A client with a disability that is accompanied by a guide dog or service dog will be allowed access to food service areas that are open to the public unless otherwise excluded by law.
+A client with a disability that is accompanied by a guide dog or service dog will be allowed access to food service areas that are open to clients unless otherwise excluded by law.

 Other types of service animals are not permitted into food service areas due to the Health Protection and Promotion Act, Ontario Regulation 562 Section 60.